adam0307a/GPT-2-Playground/README.md

 ## 🛠️ How to Use

 Just clone the repo and run all the cells of gpt.ipynb ,change the parameters and observe how the model works.
+#Change the text in the last cell and run it.